buildacubesat/CubeSat-Resources/docs/getting-started/overview.md

 A common path to orbit is via a [SpaceX rideshare mission](https://www.spacex.com/rideshare), often coordinated through a launch services provider like [Exolaunch](https://exolaunch.com/).

 Note: Once you’re booked on a mission, launch integration begins.
-You’ll need to meet all interface and safety requirements and typically deliver your flight hardware well in advance—anywhere from 1 to 6 months before liftoff.
+You’ll need to meet all interface and safety requirements and typically deliver your flight hardware well in advance – anywhere from 1 to 6 months before liftoff.
 If your CubeSat isn’t ready, it simply won’t fly.

 ## Regulatory Approval